Holiday inspiration currently loading...

 You’ll be met at Porthmadog and transferred back to your hotel for a last night in Portmeirion.

 Take your time over a fine breakfast this morning, before staff from the hotel transfer you to Porthmadog station to catch your train – we’ll help choose the best route to get you home.

 This multi-centre holiday includes stays in Llandudno, Betws-y-Coed and Portmeirion.

 Prices based on two people sharing an ensuite room for seven nights on a bed and breakfast basis, with train travel and transfers within Wales included, as well as a private guided walking tour in Conwy and a private guided driving tour from Llandudno to Betws-Y-Coed.
-We would be delighted to help with the arrangements for train travel to and from Wales can be facilitated.
+We would be delighted to help with the arrangements for train travel to and from Wales.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.